mickveldhuis/aperture-obstruction/README.md

 ## Usage

-With the script `mocca.py`, one can determine the percentage obstruction of the telescope aperture by the dome.
+With `mocca`, one can determine the percentage obstruction of the telescope aperture by the dome.
 Add the `-h` argument to display additional options, such as what aperture (in the case of the Gratama telescope: telescope/guider/finder) and more.